elleecarron/boston-historical-neighborhood-bar-tour/README.md

 There will also be a prize for the first person(s) to complete all 26 stops.
 And I reserve the right to give out prizes for absolutely no reason up to and including your general awesomeness.

-TENTATIVE GROUP CRAWLS - OPTIONAL, COME TO AS MANY OR AS FEW AS YOU LIKE Cluster 1: Downtown
+TENTATIVE GROUP CRAWLS - OPTIONAL, COME TO AS MANY OR AS FEW AS YOU LIKE Cluster 1: Downtown -- Thursday May 15, 6:30pm
 Bell in Hand · Sevens Ale House · Sullivan's Tap · Jacques Cabaret · Oak Long Bar · J.J.
-Foley's Cafe Thursday May 15, 6:30pm
+Foley's Cafe

-Cluster 2: Waterfront & North
-Warren Tavern · Caffe Vittoria · Kelley Square Pub · The Barking Crab Saturday June 7, 1:00pm — the ferries will be running, don't worry Cluster 3: Chinatown & Fenway
+Cluster 2: Waterfront -- Saturday June 7, 1:00pm (the ferries will be running, don't worry) Warren Tavern · Caffe Vittoria · Kelley Square Pub · The Barking Crab

+Cluster 3: Chinatown & Fenway -- Tuesday July 1, 6:00pm
-The Tam · China Pearl · Mission Bar & Grill · Cask 'n Flagon · Victoria's Diner Tuesday July 1, 6:00pm
+The Tam · China Pearl · Mission Bar & Grill · Cask 'n Flagon · Victoria's Diner

-Cluster 4: Roxbury, Southie & Dorchester
+Cluster 4: Roxbury, Southie & Dorchester -- Saturday July 19, 2:00pm
 Fort Hill Bar & Grill · Slade's Bar & Grill · Amrheins · Eire Pub

-Saturday July 19, 2:00pm
-Cluster 5: Outer Neighborhoods
+Cluster 5: Outer Neighborhoods -- Saturday August 1, 11:00am (brunch involved)
 Silhouette Lounge · Corrib Pub Brighton · Midway Cafe · Pleasant Cafe · Corrib Pub West Roxbury · Simco's on the Bridge · Roundhead Brewing
-Saturday August 1, 11:00am - let's brunch!